kaby76/AntlrVSIX/doc/setup.md

 Step2: <img src="2019-08-08-4.png" width="75%" />

-## Download and install within Visual Studio IDE.
+## Download and Install within Visual Studio IDE.

 Open Visual Studio 2019, then click on "continue without code".
 Click on "Extensions -> Managed Extensions" in the menu bar.
 Click "Online" and search for Antlr.